thiensean/DeepLearningCV/README.md

 ## Part 1 - Conclusion

 In conclusion, from this project, it can be seen that the objectives intended were achieved.
 The model was built without using transfer learning from pretrained models.
-And this solidified the foundation of understanding the architecture of Faster R-CNN models.
+And this solidified the foundation of understanding the architecture of architectures similar to Fast R-CNN models.

 This may not be the best method, but it is highly adaptable and can be tuned to different sets of images by using libraries like Grad-CAM to understand what each convolution layer sees eg. Lines, Contours, Edges.

+In part 2 of this project, this project will research on:
-Architectures like Single Shot Detectors will be the next topic to research on and it will solidify the aim of speed and accuracy.
+1. Architectures like Single Shot Detectors, and it will solidify the aim of speed and accuracy.
+2. Mask R-CNN, to compare results between simple convolutional network vs deep residual neural networks like ResNet101.

 #### Room for improvements

-It might be a good idea to replace the base layer with a pretrained model like mobilenetV3 / EfficientNet / VGG16.
+It might be a good idea to replace the base layer with a pretrained model like mobilenetV3 / EfficientNet / ResNet / VGG16.

 By making use of a pretrained model, it could improve results and reduce overfitting.